hivtools/hint/docs/GenericChart.md

 	  // When implemented, this is the translation key for the label to be displayed for this chart type's option "label": "Scatter",

-          "config": "...The jsonata config string goes here - see below for more details on this..."
+          "config": "...The JSONata config string goes here - see below for more details on this..."
         }
       ]
     }